MockbaTheBorg/ooProxy/README.md

 # ooProxy

-A lightweight proxy that impersonates an [Ollama](https://ollama.com/) server locally while forwarding requests to any remote OpenAI-compatible API backend (NVIDIA NIM, OpenAI, Groq, Together AI, etc.).
+A lightweight proxy that impersonates an [Ollama](https://ollama.com/) server locally while forwarding requests to any remote OpenAI-compatible API backend (NVIDIA NIM, OpenAI, Groq, Together AI, OpenRouter, local Ollama, etc.).

 This lets you use tools that are hardcoded to talk to Ollama — such as **VS Code Copilot Chat** — with cloud-hosted models, without modifying the client.